pdevops78/eks-deploy-helm/README.md

 APP VERSION: 0.18.0

-helm install frontend ./chart -f ./chart/values/frontend.yaml You must make sure the Ingress and the target Service are in the same namespace.
+helm upgrade -i frontend ./chart -f ./chart/values/frontend.yaml You must make sure the Ingress and the target Service are in the same namespace.
 Kubernetes Ingress does not support cross-namespace routing.